Injured? Dial #WIN or #946 from your cellphone for your free consultation or call 1-800-LAW-NEED.

-At Montlick and Associates, our Atlanta personal injury attorneys have represented countless people facing all types of injuries, including a significant proportion of those who sustained trauma to the abdomen.
-As we have seen, sometimes abdominal trauma can be mild and resolve on its own, or it can lead to the development of a potentially life threatening condition known as abdominal compartment syndrome ("ACS").
+At Montlick Injury Attorneys, our Atlanta personal injury attorneys have represented countless people facing all types of injuries, including a significant proportion of those who sustained trauma to the abdomen.
+As we have seen, sometimes abdominal trauma can be mild and resolve on its own, or it can lead to the development of a potentially life threatening condition known as abdominal compartment syndrome (“ACS”).
 If you sustained abdominal trauma due to ACS as a result of an accident, you should be entitled to significant compensation.
 Contact Montlick and Associates now to learn more about your legal rights and options.
 This blog article will discuss ACS as it pertains to personal injury claims.
 The information contained herein is for informational purposes only and, if you believe you have sustained a serious medical condition such as ACS, you should consult a medical doctor immediately.

 What is ACS?